Quinton Spain: 2020

+2021

 Spain re-signed on a one-year contract with the Bengals on March 30, 2021.

-Spain was the starting left guard for Cincinnati in Super Bowl LVI, where, on what would prove to be the Bengals' final offensive play of the game, Spain missed the block on Los Angeles Rams DT Aaron Donald, allowing him to nearly sack quarterback Joe Burrow, forcing a last ditch pass towards running back Samaje Perine which would fall short, resulting in a Bengals loss.
-After the conclusion of the game, Spain received a substantial amount of backlash across social media platforms.
+Spain was the starting left guard for Cincinnati in Super Bowl LVI, where, on what would prove to be the Bengals' final offensive play of the game, Spain missed the block on Los Angeles Rams defensive tackle Aaron Donald, allowing him to nearly sack quarterback Joe Burrow, forcing a last ditch pass to Samaje Perine which would fall short, resulting in a Bengals 23–20 loss.
+After the game, Spain received a substantial amount of backlash across social media platforms.

 Personal life

 Spain has hosted a Football Skills Camp the last three years in his hometown of Petersburg, Virginia.
 During his camp on July 1, 2017, Petersburg Mayor Sam Parham gave Spain a proclamation and officially declared it Quinton Spain Day.